marcuskeenan/logs_analysis_project/README.md

 [PostgreSQL](https://www.postgresql.org/docs/9.6/static/tutorial-install.html) Server
 sample database file

+## Setup
+Once you have the Vagrant VM running on VirtualBox with the FSDN-Virtual-Machine running, you are ready to setup the database with the sample data.

 ### Setup the database
 Download the data [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
 You will need to unzip this file after downloading it.
 The file inside is called newsdata.sql.